How to Manage Your Inventory Like a Pro

 Good question!
 So a while ago, we were going through a lot of kids products and found smaller sizes [at wholesale] were very difficult to find.
 We ended up having a tough time and just had to purchase everything in the smaller sizes that we could find.
 So just have a good look at your order history and track record of what you've been doing in-house.
 I'm sure some shops are geared towards different types of events, so think about what sizes tend to run for triathlon events versus say, beer festivals or arts festivals.

 How can you keep an inventory of extra stock without it being too much of a financial burden?

 If you’re making similar orders constantly, it’s beneficial to just go ahead and order a little bit extra so you can try talking to the wholesalers and get a better price or a freight discount for upping your quantities.
 For small print shops, having excess inventory on hand can hurt your cash flow, but because of that, we really don't order too many extras of what we call the ‘fashion products’, like the 100% cotton, the ring-spun, and long sleeves.

 I can imagine stock very much relies on seasonality.
 How do you prepare for this?

-I'm from Florida so we don't get too much change with the seasons.
-Of course farther North, you don't want to have a lot of short-sleeve inventory on hand when the Fall and Winter months are approaching where you'd want more long-sleeves and sweatshirts on hand.
+don't want to have a lot of short-sleeve inventory on hand when the Fall and Winter months are approaching where you'd want more long-sleeves and sweatshirts on hand.
 Also, you won't want to have too much extra stock in September when you know the seasons will be changing and cooling off pretty quickly.
 There are a lot of shops that get slammed at the same time in the Fall because you have school sports teams and athletics starting up.
 If you're a big supplier for one particular school, I would recommend having a good inventory of their school colors in advance so you're well-prepared to cover the school market.